google-marketing-solutions/vigenair/README.md

 1. Make sure your system has an up-to-date installation of [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 1. Install [clasp](https://github.com/google/clasp) by running `npm install @google/clasp -g`, then login via `clasp login`.
+1. Navigate to the [Apps Script Settings page](https://script.google.com/home/usersettings) and `enable` the Apps Script API.
-1. Make sure your system has an up-to-date installation of the [gcloud CLI](https://cloud.google.com/sdk/docs/install), then execute `gcloud auth login` followed by `gcloud auth application-default login`.
+1. Make sure your system has an up-to-date installation of the [gcloud CLI](https://cloud.google.com/sdk/docs/install), then login via `gcloud auth login`.
 1. Make sure your system has an up-to-date installation of `git` and use it to clone this repository.
 1. Navigate to the directory where the source code lives.
 1. Run `npm start`.